-- How has the growth of Agile impacted open source?
+- How has the growth Agile impacted open source?

 - How does open source support mobile apps testing?